How University Living Lab started

 Living Labs establish partnerships or programmes which connect academic activities of the institution (such as learning & teaching, and academic research) with non-academic partners.
 Our University Living Lab is unique because it harnesses the power and capacity of students to affect change through applied research with external organisations as part of their degree learning.

 We co-produce student projects with external organisations to help them to meet their sustainable development goals.
 At the same time our projects enable students to make a difference through their studies whilst developing their skills and enhancing their learning experience.
-We are working under the framework of the United Nations Sustainable Development Goals aiming to work in partnership, leave nobody behind and affect change for a better world, for all, by 2030.
+We work under the framework of the United Nations Sustainable Development Goals aiming to work in partnership, leave nobody behind and affect change for a better world, for all, by 2030.

 The United Nations Sustainable Development Goals (SDGs) are a blueprint to achieve a better and more sustainable future for all.
 We have adopted a framework of the 17 SDGs.